openedx/edx-documentation/en_us/developers/source/conventions/accessibility.rst

 steps for building an accessible widget <http://www.w3.org/TR/wai-aria- practices/#accessiblewidget>`_.

-Specific considerations for common widgets are covered in `WAI-ARIA 1.0 Authoring Practices - Design Patterns <http://www.w3.org/TR/2013/WD-wai-aria- practices-20130307/#aria_ex>`_.
+Specific considerations for common widgets are covered in `WAI-ARIA 1.2 Authoring Practices <https://www.w3.org/TR/wai-aria-practices-1.2/>`_ and `examples <https://www.w3.org/TR/wai-aria-practices-1.1/examples/>`_.

-A quick reference list of Required and Supported ARIA attributes by role is available in the `ARIA Role, State, and Property Quick Reference
+A quick reference list of Required and Supported ARIA attributes by role is available in the `Using ARIA
 <http://www.w3.org/TR/aria-in-html/#aria-role-state-and-property-quick-
 reference>`_